Skip to main content

 Snack Savvy: Making the Most of the Snack Food Boom

 Who doesn’t enjoy a snack?
 Salty or sweet, we all have a favorite snack and a favorite time of day (or night) in which to indulge.
-But what does the modern snack food landscape look like, how is it impacting the overall food & beverage market, and what does it reveal about consumers’ snacking habits?
+But what do our snacking habits reveal about the food & beverage industry‘s focus: how broad is the modern snack food landscape, how much of a growth driver is it for the market, and how does snack food processing and packaging differ from other industry segments?

 These younger-trending demographics are “most likely to replace a meal with a snack, as 92% replace at least one meal a week with a snack,” Walsh said.
 “And, as their buying powers increase…it’s leading to more dollars going into the snack category.”